 For me, there are no strict rules though.
 For a very young child, I might make up my own sentence, to sum up, a page for a wordy book.
 Or often we have not even followed the story instead discussing the pictures, for example, “What do you think they are doing?” or “What can you see?”.
 And I have read books numerous times in reverse order as the child turns the pages from back to front, sometimes quite quickly.
 Hilarious.

 Even though the child is young, my favourite books use descriptive words, accurate language and avoid baby talk.
 Children under 3 also enjoy books with a nice rhythm and rhyme.
 Hairy Maclary from Donaldson’s Dairy has great realistic pictures and a beautiful rhyme - one book that the children will ask to read again and again.

 I am sure I do not have to tell you that your child will want to read the same books over and over again.
 So it is extra fun when the books have lots of details in the illustrations and you can find new discoveries to discuss each time you read it.

 A great example is a book by Dutch author/illustrator Charlotte Dematons called The Yellow Balloon.
 Again without any words, the pictures are so full of details that adults and children alike love to pore over this book to find new things, as well as look for the yellow balloon on each page.

 And before I go, here is a small selection of the books that are being read over and over again in my classes at the moment.

 For children from 2 to 3 years

-So find a nice corner of the house, add a small chair or cushions, a small selection of books in a basket or front facing shelf, and you have a cosy reading corner that I am sure will be well used!
+So find a nice corner of the house, add a small chair or cushions, a small selection of books in a basket or front-facing shelf, and you have a cozy reading corner that I am sure will be well used!

-Thanks for having me Lisa and Marie.
-Please come and visit me over at Jacaranda Tree Montessori (www.jacarandatreemontessori.nl/blog) and if you are ever in Amsterdam, I would love you to pop by and say hello!
+Thanks for having me, Lisa, and Marie.
+Please come and visit me over at themontessorinotebook.com and if you are ever in Amsterdam, I would love you to pop by and say hello!